attractivechaos/k8/README.md

 ## Introduction

-K8 is a Javascript runtime built on top of Google's [V8 Javascript engine][v8].
+K8 is a JavaScript runtime built on top of Google's [V8 JavaScript engine][v8].
 It provides synchronous APIs for plain file writing and gzip'd file reading.
 It also parses the FASTA/FASTQ format used in Bioinformatics.

 ## Motivations

-Javascript is among the fastest scripting languages.
-It is essential for web development but not often used for large-scale text processing or command-line utilities, in my opinion, due to the lack of sensible file I/O.  Current Javascript runtimes such as [Node.js][node] and [Deno][deno] focus on [asynchronous I/O][aio] and whole-file reading.
+JavaScript is among the fastest scripting languages.
+It is essential for web development but not often used for large-scale text processing or command-line utilities, in my opinion, due to the lack of sensible file I/O.  Current JavaScript runtimes such as [Node.js][node] and [Deno][deno] focus on [asynchronous I/O][aio] and whole-file reading.
 Even reading a file line by line, which is required to work with large files, becomes a cumbersome effort.
 K8 aims to solve this problem.
-With synchronous I/O APIs, Javascript is in fact a powerful language for developing command-line tools.
+With synchronous I/O APIs, JavaScript is in fact a powerful language for developing command-line tools.

 ## API Documentations